FoxLisk/alttp-notes/glitches/ancillae/ancilla_spawning.md

 # Manipulating the Search Index

 You'll note that the first check done when trying to fill a slot for an ancilla that wants to spawn is to check if the search index is zero.
-This means that if we can set it to a nonzero number, we can control what slot ancillae spawn in, or restrict their search space to avoid them spawning.
+This means that if we can set it to a nonzero number, we can control what slot ancillae spawn in, or restrict their search space to prevent them from spawning.

 There are two main ways to manipulate the search index: setting it outright, and causing ancilla replacements on purpose to adjust it.